Royal Thai Air Force: History

-Thailand's history of aviation began in January 1911, when a French pilot performed a flying demonstration over Bangkok.
-Prince Chakrabongse Bhuvanath, brother of King Vajiravudh, was in attendance and was greatly impressed, even accepting an invitation to fly aboard the plane.
-Chakrabongse arranged to send three army officers to France, who began aviation training at Vélizy-Villacoublay in July 1912.
-The officers became qualified aviators a year later, with one pursuing further training.
-In late 1913, the three new aviators returned to Thailand after arranging for the purchase of four Nieuport monoplanes and a Bréguet Aviation.
-The fledgling aviation section put on a successful demonstration in January 1914, gaining the support of the King.
-A permanent aviation group under the Army was established and an air base at Don Muang was designated.
+Belgian pilot Charles Van Den Born performed a flying demonstration over Bangkok in January 1911, greatly impressing Prince Chakrabongse Bhuvanath, brother of King Vajiravudh, and he even accepted an invitation for a flight.
+Chakrabongse sent three army officers to France, who began flight training at Vélizy-Villacoublay in July 1912.
+The officers became qualified aviators a year later.
+Soon after, Sra Pathum airfield was established along with a temporary hangar to house planes and also host flight training.
+In late 1913, the three new aviators returned home after arranging for the purchase of four Nieuport monoplanes and a Bréguet biplane.
+The aviation section put on a demonstration in January 1914, gaining the support of the King and a permanent aviation group was established and an air base at Don Muang was assigned, as the Royal Aeronautical Service, under Army control.

-After Thailand entered World War I on the side of the Allies in July 1917, an expeditionary force of around 1,200 men was sent to France in June 1918.
-Among the expeditionary force were a total of 370 pilots and groundcrew, including more than 100 officers.
-The officers were sent to flight school at Istres and Avord, but many had to be retrained at Istres, Le Crotoy, La Chapelle-la-Reine, Biscarosse and Piox as they were deemed incapable of high altitude flight.
-Eventually, 95 pilots qualified as military aviators, and they few several operational sorties in the closing weeks of the war.
-The Thai aviators suffered no casualties nor scored any kills, but their extensive training meant Thailand entered the post-WWI period with one of the best equipped and trained air forces in Asia.
+Siam entered World War I with the Allies in July 1917, and a Siamese Expeditionary Force of around 1,200 men was sent to France, arriving in June 1918.
+Among them were 370 pilots and groundcrew, including more than 100 officers who were sent to flight school first at Istres and Avord, and then at Istres, Le Crotoy, La Chapelle-la-Reine, Biscarosse and Piox.
+Eventually, The 95 pilots who qualified as military aviators flew a few operational sorties in the closing weeks of the war but suffered no casualties, nor scored any kills.
+Their training did mean that Siam entered the post-World War I period with one of the best equipped and trained air forces in Asia.

-In the 1930s, Thailand began to replace its ageing French planes with American materiel, purchasing more than 95 planes including the Boeing P-12E, Curtiss Hawks, and Vought Corsairs.
-The air force was formally separated into its own branch, the Royal Thai Air Force, in 1937.
-Five operational wings were also established in the reorganization.
-At the end of 1940, the RTAF once again entered combat, this time in a border conflict against French Indochina.
+In the 1930s the Royal Aeronautical Service began to replace French aircraft with American designs, purchasing more than 95 aircraft, including the Boeing P-12E, Curtiss Hawks, and Vought Corsairs.
+The air force was formally separated into its own branch, the Royal Siamese Air Force, in April 1937 and five operational wings were established.
+In 1939, when Siam became Thailand, the service was renamed the Royal Thai Air Force.
+At the end of 1940, the RTAF once again saw combat, this time in the Franco-Thai War, a border conflict against French Indochina.
 The RTAF operated in the Mekong Delta, attacking ground forces and gunboats and defending against French bombing raids, until a ceasefire was arranged in January 1941.
 Later that year, on 7 December, Thailand was invaded by Japan.
-The RTAF, as the most openly anti-Japanese branch of the military, took an active role in the resistance.
-Combat Wings 1 and 5 engaged superior Japanese units at Thailand's eastern border, but suffered heavy losses (almost 30% in the case of Wing 5) before the cease-fire the following day.
+The RTAF took an active role in the resistance.
+Combat Wings 1 and 5 engaged significantly more advanced Japanese aircraft over Thailand's eastern border, but suffered heavy losses, including almost 30 percent of Wing 5, before a cease-fire took effect the following day.